Cudderson/tesla-now/README.md

   - Still in terminal, navigate back to the previous directory `cd ..` and run `python manage.py runserver`
   - Project should now be running on your local server: `http://127.0.0.1:8000/`

+## Developer Notes
+  - Site is secure via SSL/HTTPS
+  - Though this site is fully-responsive, view on desktop for the best user-experince.
+The plotly charts appear more-congested on mobile.

 ## Author

 - Cody : Myself